taosdata/TDengine/docs/en/13-orgs/sso-azure-ad/index.md

 ### Step 4: Configure Azure AD single sign-on in TDengine Cloud
 1. Sign in to the [TDengine Cloud portal](https://cloud.tdengine.com/).
 (If you don’t have an account yet, please register an account as an administrator account first.)
 2. Create an organization or edit an existing organization:
-   1. Enable sso and select **Azure AD** in the drop-down box.
+   1. Enable SSO and select **Azure AD** in the drop-down options.

-   2. Fill in the form with the **Domain**, **Client ID** and **Client Secret** values you configured in the Azure portal, and click the "Save SSO Config" button.
+   2. Input **Domain**, **Client ID** and **Client Secret** values which you configured in the Azure portal, and click the "Save SSO Config" button.

    3. Verify your configured Azure AD single sign-on integration.
     Save the SSO configuration successfully, and you can see a verified URL link returned on the interface.
 Click or copy the link to your browser to verify that your configuration is valid.

    4. After you verify your configuration, select the "Verified" option and click the Save button to create your organization.
-All members of the organization will sign in to TDengine Cloud using the Azure AD you have configured.
+All members of the organization will sign on to TDengine Cloud through the Azure AD domain you have configured.
-   5. Copy the TDengine Cloud login URL unique to your organization and send it to your organization members, who can use it to log in to TDengine Cloud.
+   5. Copy the unique TDengine Cloud login URL, such as "https://cloud.tdengine.com/auth/login?azure_sso=xxxx" to your organization and send it to your organization members to login to TDengine Cloud.

-### Step 5: Single sign-on to TDengine Cloud using Azure AD
-1. After you configure your Azure AD and TDengine Cloud single sign-on integration in the TDengine Cloud portal, you can find a private login link in the organization list SSO property list.
-As follows "https://cloud.tdengine.com/auth/login?azure_sso=xxxx" where parameter azure_sso is your only private parameter.
-2. Send this private link to members of your organization so they can use Azure AD single sign-on to TDengine Cloud.

 ## How to update the Azure AD single sign-on configuration
 1. Log in to TDengine Cloud as an administrator.Go to the Organization Management page.
 Click the Change Organization button.
 2. Then you can modify the configuration of the Azure Ad SSO configuration in the form. only Client ID and Client Secret can be modified.